-Responsibly managing energy at MUSC not only reduces our environmental impact, but saves money which can be used throughout the enterprise to support our goal of improving all of the lives we touch.
-By doing our part to reduce our environmental impact, we area lso reducing climate change's impact on human health.
+Responsibly managing energy and water at the Medical University of South Carolina not only reduces our environmental impact, but also saves money which can be used throughout the enterprise to support our goal of improving all of the lives we touch.
+By doing our part to reduce our environmental impact, we are also reducing climate change's impact on human health.

-Energy Performance Contracts ($2.5M in Annual Savings) - This is an innovative financing technique that uses cost savings from reduced energy consumption to repay the cost of installing energy conservation measures.
-Started in 2009, MUSC began its first Energy Performance Contract using an outside vendor to reccomend and implement savings measures.
-Improvements in lighting equipment and controls, water conservation, energy management strategies, fume hoods, and steam system improvements resulted in $2.5M in annual savings.
-More information on the 2009 Energy Performance Contract.
-MUSC is currently in-proccess on another Energy Performance Contract with more information to come.
+Performance contracts ($2.5M in annual savings) — This is an innovative financing technique that uses cost savings from reduced energy and water consumption to repay the cost of installing energy and water conservation measures.
+Started in 2009, MUSC began its first performance contract using an outside vendor to recommend and implement savings measures.
+Improvements in lighting equipment, controls, water conservation, energy management strategies, fume hoods, and steam system improvements resulted in $2.5M in annual saving.
+Learn more about the 2009 Energy Performance Contract.
+MUSC is currently in-process on another performance contract with more information to come.

-In-House Energy Projects - Smaller projects undergone by MUSC shops and departments help reduce energy usage.
-For example, MUSC Electric Shop used a $2,200 SCE&G Grant to change to more efficient LED lights in Strom Thurmond resulting in $3,024 annual energy savings and less maintenance per unit.
+In-house energy projects — Smaller projects undergone by MUSC shops and departments help reduce energy usage.
+For example, MUSC Electric Shop used a $2,200 SCE&G Grant to change to more efficient LED lights in the Strom Thurmond buidling, resulting in $3,024 annual energy savings and less maintenance per unit.

-Green Building - ¨BioEngineering Building and Drug Discovery Building are LEED Gold Facilities.
-The Sean Jenkins Children’s Hospital, Pearl Tourville Women’s Pavilion being built is anticipated to be LEED Silver Certified.
+Green building — The BioEngineering and Drug Discovery Buildings are LEED Gold Facilities.
+The MUSC Shawn Jenkins Children’s Hospital and Pearl Tourville Women’s Pavilion being built is anticipated to be LEED Silver Certified.
 See more under the Green Building Section.

 Turn Off and Unplug — Turn off items below when not in use, during weekends, and when on vacation.
-Unplug items or turnoff via a power strip to avoid phantom energy consumption.
+Unplug items or turn off with a power strip to avoid phantom energy consumption:

 Keep Your Thermostat at a Regular Temperature

-74° - Summertime Setting, is reccomended as a comfortable temperature during the summer months.
+- A 74° summertime setting is recommended as a comfortable temperature during the summer months.

-68° - Winter Setting, is reccomended as a comfortable temperature during the winter months.
+- A 68° winter setting is recommended as a comfortable temperature during the winter months.

 Spread the Word & Learn